 Green boilers are engineered using newer technology that’s changing the heating industry for the better.
 Here are 3 important ways:

-These newer boilers are engineered to abide by strict emission guidelines and energy-efficiency measures.
+- Emissions: these newer boilers are engineered to abide by strict emission guidelines and energy-efficiency measures.
 Standards are high.

-Green boilers are manufactured to reduce heat loss and maximise heat transfer.
+- Efficiency: green boilers are manufactured to reduce heat loss and maximise heat transfer.
 An efficient system is better for business and the climate.
 Win win.

-Green boilers use less fuel to run than older, traditional boilers.
+- Cost: green boilers use less fuel to run than older, traditional boilers.